 Always make sure you are well prepared before you travel with your dog.
 There are a few essentials to pack that will keep the whole family happy on your caravan adventure.

-- Sturdy leash.
+- Sturdy collar & leash.
 Make sure it is strong enough to withstand even an agitated dog.
+Many campgrounds also require your dog to be on a leash at all times.

-- Chain or running wire.
+- A long chain or running wire.
 This can give your dog a bit more room to explore your campsite without being at risk of running off.

 - Any medication or treatments.
 It is best to pack a Doggy First Aid Kit with all treatments and emergency medical supplies for your pet.

 - Food & water bowls.
 Make sure your dog has access to fresh water at all times.
-Collapsible dishes are great space saving option while travelling.
+Collapsible dishes are a great space-saving option while travelling.

 - Waste bags.
 Like any other public place, you are responsible for cleaning up after your dog so be prepared at all times.

-- A bed or blankets.
+- A familiar bed or blankets.
 If you can bring something that is familiar to your dog it will make them feel more comfortable.
+Bringing their bed from home can usually help to settle nervous pets.

 - Muzzle.
 Even if your dog is not prone to biting, unusual environments may cause uncharacteristic behaviour.
 It is best to take the precaution and pack one just in case.

 Remember, when caravanning with dogs, your pet is your responsibility.
 You must retain control of your dog always and ensure it does not disrupt other travellers.
-With the right preparation your whole family, furry members included, will have an enjoyable adventure to remember.
+With the right preparation and a little extra training, your whole family, furry members included, will have an enjoyable adventure to remember.